suve/LD25/README.md

   Controls whether the built executable should be stripped of debug symbols.
   The default value is `false`.

+The option syntax is `--option=value`.
+Passing `--option value` will result in an error.
+For boolean options, the value can be omitted; it will be treated as `true`.

 The script generates a `Makefile`, so once you've configured everything to your liking (or just decided to go with the defaults), you can build the game through the usual method: